-Robert Caro wins National Book Award for lifetime achievement
+Claudia Rankine and Maggie Nelson Win MacArthur “Genius” Grants

+Maggie Nelson and Claudia Rankine have been awarded MacArthur Fellowships, also known as “Genius Grants.”
 Robert Caro, author of The Power Broker and an epic multivolume biography of Lyndon Johnson, will receive the National Book Award medal for lifetime achievement.

 Gizmodo Media group—the company formerly known as Gawker Media—has named Raju Narisetti as its new CEO.
 Narisetti, who is currently a senior vice-president at Rupert Murdoch’s News Corp., will begin his new gig in October.